Take a Class

-Our Winter classes are one day long and cover honeybee biology and life cycle, pests and diseases, foraging habits and beekeeping equipment and techniques.
+Our Winter classes are lecture format, one day long and cover honeybee biology and life cycle, pests and diseases, foraging habits and beekeeping equipment and techniques.

-Winter one day classes will be held at the Jane Addams Hull House Museum in Chicago from 10 AM to 3 PM.
+Winter one day classes will be held at Cards Against Humanity in Chicago from 10 AM to 3 PM.
 Lunch is potluck.
-Students will get further details after they sign up.
-Cost is $85.00.
+Students will get location details after they sign up.
+Cost is $85.00 for the class.

 We highly recommend that all class participants read a beekeeping book before they come to the class in order to have some familiarity with beekeeping terms and honeybee behavior.